Rituale für den Winter - die kalte Jahreszeit bewußt feiern

 Renewal through the cold

-Stimulate metabolism – Support the body
+Boost metabolism – Support the body

-• Conscious breathing exercises : Deep breaths in the cold, fresh air can invigorate the body and help us recharge our energy.
+• Conscious breathing exercises : Deep breaths in the cold, fresh air can invigorate the body and help us to recharge our energy.

 Winter as a psychological metaphor for life